raymond1/Document-Compiling-CMS/README.md

 Usage:

-In the script file script.txt in the src directory, add a line that contains only the following text:
+In the script file, add a line that contains only the following text:

 copy files